scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

         return X_train.reshape(-1, 1), y_train, X_test.reshape(-1, 1), y_test, y_mesh

 We first generate noisy one-dimensional data uniformely on an interval.
-Here, the noise is considered as *heteroscedastic*, since it will change with :math:`x`.
+Here, the noise is considered as *heteroscedastic*, since it will increase linearly with :math:`x`.

 .. code-block:: python